-- Taking a pro-active approach to preventing all forms of homophobia within the School e.g. through the School's behaviour management procedures and by acknowledging that all students and staff have the right to individual sexual preferences. - Challenging patronising or discriminating attitudes and homophobic language - Challenging bullying behaviour on the grounds of sexual orientation or gender identity - Dealing with complaints of discrimination and harassment
+- Taking a pro-active approach to preventing all forms of homophobia within the school e.g. through the school's behaviour management procedures and by acknowledging that all students and staff have the right to individual sexual preferences. - Challenging patronising or discriminating attitudes and homophobic language - Challenging bullying behaviour on the grounds of sexual orientation or gender identity - Dealing with complaints of discrimination and harassment and empowering staff and students to report any discrimination and harassment.

 - Assessing the impacts of our policies, functions and procedures on promoting sexual orientation equality e.g. Governors annually consider the policy and procedures in support of Sex Education and Relationships, as well as procedures to support student health and well-being.
-The Head Teacher's Report to Governors contributes to this. - Confidential counselling is available to both staff (off-site) and students, and this offers a supportive route for individuals who struggle with aspects of their gender identity. - Promoting equality of opportunity between men and women e.g. through the Head Teacher's Annual report to Governors: an analysis of staff opportunities, promotions, professional development and INSET allows for any poor practice to be challenged and addressed.
+The Headteacher's Report to Governors contributes to this. - Confidential counselling is available to both staff (off-site) and students, and this offers a supportive route for individuals who struggle with aspects of their gender identity. - Promoting equality of opportunity between men and women e.g. through the Headteacher's Annual report to Governors: an analysis of staff opportunities, promotions, professional development and INSET allows for any poor practice to be challenged and addressed. - Providing staff and students with a voice by running advocacy groups on such issues as gender identity in school.